Downing Estate Planning Service

 See example of the total charges over 5 years

-The service has an appealing downside protection insurance policy which insures investors against losses of up to 20%, or a maximum of £100,000.
+The service has a downside protection insurance policy which insures investors against losses of up to 20%, or a maximum of £100,000.
 The policy comes at no additional cost to investors and could be attractive for those seeking to shield their beneficiaries from the current period of economic uncertainty, as well as inheritance tax.
 The policy differentiates Downing from its peers.

 For experienced investors who concerned about the potential impact of inheritance tax on their estate and the current period of economic uncertainty, this could be a consideration.
 It may be of interest for those looking for a portfolio that can potentially offer BPR replacement relief.
 The service is established and has a track record of delivering modest and predictable growth whilst sheltering shareholders’ assets from inheritance tax: note past performance is not a guide to the future and tax rules can change: investors should form their own view.